kcmw3e/rirekisho/src/style.typ

-// These are the Rirekisho styling functions.
+// These are the Resumania styling functions.
 //
 // Generally, these are meant to be kind of used like Typst's built-in `show`
 // functions.
 In essence, there are a bunch of `state` variables in this module